How to Prime a Canvas for Acrylics

 Gesso is commonly available in clear, white, gray, and black colors.
 Clear and White gesso is widely used.
 But if you wish to give your painting any colored ground, add any acrylic paint to make it more pigmented.

 Heavy body gesso is used for structural shapes and peaks, similar to how gels or heavy body paints are used.
 It would be best if you experiment with different brands to find the one you like best.

 Yes!
-In reality, some artists prefer a different smoothness or experiment with various texture surfaces on the canvas.
-So they bring a primed canvas and apply gesso again.
-You can also use a colored gesso!
+Some artists prefer a different smoothness and some experiment with various texture surfaces on the canvas.
+So they bring a primed canvas and apply gesso.
+You can also use a colored gesso.

 Is there an alternative to Gesso?

 Yes, there are a few alternatives to gesso like acrylic mediums, clear gesso, matte gel.
 You can still paint directly on the raw canvas without priming it if you are painting with acrylics.

 If you are painting with oil, it is necessary to prime the canvas to protect the canvas from the oil.
 Oil makes the raw canvas brittle with time and eventually falls apart.

 Take a gesso bottle that is suitable for acrylic and oil paints.
 Stir the bottle thoroughly in its container using a stirrer.
 Before taking out gesso, check the surface and decide how many coats you want to apply, one or two.